Nattō: Chinese douchi

-The cultivation method of soybeans and rice was imported from China to Japan during the Yayoi period, and later on, the circulation of salt began to flourish in Japan.
+The cultivation methods of soybeans and rice were imported from China to Japan during the Yayoi period, and later on, the circulation of salt began to flourish in Japan.
 This provided an opportunity for the production of douchi to become popular in Japan.
-Because salt was expensive and valuable at the time, it has been suggested that nattō was invented by accident during the production of douchi.
+Because salt was expensive at the time, it has been suggested that nattō was invented by accident during the production of douchi.

-A wooden slip was excavated in Heijō-kyō, which had the Chinese character 豉 written on it.
+A wooden slip was excavated in Heijō-kyō, which had the Chinese character 豉 (chǐ; soybean) written on it.
 The excavation of the slip is considered an evidence to support the hypothesis that the invention of nattō was based on the Chinese douchi imported to Japan.

 The Chinese character 豉 entered Japan in the 8th century.
 It was pronounced "kuki" until the 11th century, when nattō became a new name for fermented soybeans.

 Commercialization in the Taisho period

 A change in the production of nattō occurred in the Taishō period (1912–1926), when researchers discovered a way to produce a nattō starter culture containing Bacillus subtilis without the need for straw, thereby simplifying the commercial production of nattō and enabling more consistent results.